tachyonics/smockable/Documentation/Smockable.docc/Expectations.md

 ### Functions with no Return Value

-When a function has no return value use `when(:times:complete)` (where times will default to 1 if not specified) to specify that the mocked implementation should return successfully:
+When a function has no return value use `when([:times = 1]:complete)` to specify that the mocked implementation should return successfully:

 ```swift
 var expectations = MockUserService.Expectations()